2degrees/event-nexus/README.md

 1. The CSS selector which describes the element
 2. An object containig the data to track

-Since ``event-nexus`` relies on jQuery, any valid jQuery selector can be use to describe the element and can point to multiple similar elements on the page.
+Since ``event-nexus`` relies on jQuery, any valid jQuery selector can be used to describe the element and can point to multiple similar elements on the page.

 The data you track can be anything.
 This is largely governed by the event recorder ([see below](#recording-events)) you choose to use.
 The values in the object can either be strings or functions.
-When the function is called, it will recieve the element as a jQuery object on which the event is taking place.
+When the function is called, it will receive the element as a jQuery object on which the event is taking place.

 #### A note on links

-Some analytics services cannot response quickly enough to the browser's request before the location changes when the click on a link is being recorded.
+Some analytics services cannot respond quickly enough to the browser's request before the location changes when the click on a link is being recorded.
 To work around this, the ``OutboundLinkTracker`` is available.
 This adds a short delay before directing the user on to the next page, which should give most tracking services enough time to complete